 - Faster, Complete Recovery

-You can expect to receive 75-200 capsules depending on the size of your placenta, and if you want Tincture.
-Like anything in birth & life, how you respond can not be guaranteed.
-We are here for questions & will check in with you to help navigate if needed.
+You can expect to receive 75-200 capsules depending on the size of your placenta.
+Like anything in birth + life, how you respond can not be guaranteed.
+We are here for questions + will check in with you to help navigate if needed.

 Are there studies?
 There are a limited number of studies regarding placenta encapsulation.
-Women who have practiced placentophagy have shared many anecdotal experiences, this is how encapsulation became so popular again.
+Those who have practiced placentophagy have shared many anecdotal experiences, this is how encapsulation became so popular again.

 - Placenta as a Lactagogon; Gynaecologia 138: 617-627, 1954 (regarding lactation benefits in women) – 181 out of 210 women who were given dried placenta to increase milk supply had positive results and saw an increase in their milk supply.

 - Placentophagia: A Biobehavorial Enigma, Mark Kristal 1980 (regarding theories for placenta ingestion in mammals) – Of the four theories ranging from protein need to nest cleaning, the only theory they were unable to rule out was “The nutritional/hormonal needs after birth.”

 - Human Maternal Placentophagy: A Survey of Self Reported Motivations and Experiences, April 2013 (interviewing women on their experiences regarding placenta encapsulation) – According to the Likert scale, when asked if the experience was positive or negative: 97% reported they would do it again.

 Even though all of this may be new to you, the Metro Detroit area hospitals are familiar with patients requesting the release of their placentas.
 Each has their own policies; typically they will have you sign a release form and the nurses will transfer it to the storing container.
 We are also available to assist in clarifying any uncertainties with your provider/hospital and making the process as easy as possible.

 If you have questions or would like more information, please contact us.
 We’d be happy to assist you!